citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/tickets/ticket-management.md

     a)  Record the information of the applicant:

-      v-   **User**: enter the name of the requester, that is, the name of the person requesting the opening of the ticket;
+      -  **User**: enter the name of the requester, that is, the name of the person requesting the opening of the ticket;

     !!! warning "ATTENTION"